 Pet Shop Boys, another new act who made their first impression on the chart with West End Girls the week after Take On Me had peaked at No.2 (held off by the hideous Jennifer Rush and her date rape anthem The Power Of Love) I could get away with because a) they didn’t have lots of screaming girls dominating their fanbase, and that’s because b) the inscrutable synth duo weren’t particularly pin up material, so could c) present themselves with almost almost punk anti-pop star attitude.

 The funny thing with a-ha is that we had been privy to an earlier, more bombastic version of Take On Me — the 1984 one with the blue backdropped video — a good year earlier.
-The interesting thing is that this original and very ordinary performance clip was receiving a healthy rotation on Sky Trax, Rupert Murdoch’s fledgling pan-European Sky Channel, and which was only available to cable viewers in selected new towns in Britain.
+I have to point out though, that it’s a complete misnomer that this original and very ordinary performance clip went virtually unseen.
+It was receiving a healthy rotation on Sky Trax, Rupert Murdoch’s fledgling pan-European Sky Channel, and which was only available to cable viewers in selected new towns in Britain, though I‘m sure the fact the band were continental helped their satellite transmissions.
 Which kind of proves that, even with its not quite there yet early mix, the song that would become of the defining and most loved songs of the 1980s was already deemed to be pretty decent even without the later cutting edge video that helped sales enormously.